ImageMagick/Usage-Markdown/formats/index.md

 As JPEG was designed to save real world images, and not parts of images, as such transparency was not an issue it was concerned about, when the format was created.
 Consequently the designers never worried about including an alpha channel, or other transparency information in the file format.

-For example let take the PNG with transparency we used above and convert it directly to JPEG.
+For example, let take the PNG with transparency we used above and convert it directly to JPEG.

 ~~~
 convert  a.png  a.jpg